midfords/youtube-tracker/README.md

 1. Go to the Google developer's site.
 2. Setup an account and create a new API key.
 3. Key configuration
-  a.
-Application restrictions: None
+  * Application restrictions: None
-  b.
-API restrictions: Restrict key
+  * API restrictions: Restrict key
-  c.
-Selected APIs: Youtube Data API v3
+  * Selected APIs: Youtube Data API v3

 ### Set up an Oauth2 project